esphome/esphome-docs/components/display/lcd_display.rst

 - **dimensions** (**Required**, string): The dimensions of the display with ``COLUMNSxROWS``.
 If you're not sure, power the display on, turn contrast high up and just count them.
 - **data_pins** (**Required**, list of :ref:`pins <config-pin_schema>`): A list of the data pins you have hooked up to the LCD.
-The list can either be 4 items long (when you have connected all 8 data pins), or 8 items long (if you're operating in 4-bit mode with either the first 4 data pins connected or the last 4 data pins connected).
+The list can either be 4 items long (operating in 4-bit mode with either the first 4 data pins connected or the last 4 data pins connected), or 8 items long (when you have connected all 8 data pins).
 - **enable_pin** (**Required**, :ref:`pin <config-pin_schema>`): The pin you have ``E`` (``06``) hooked up to.
 - **rs_pin** (**Required**, :ref:`pin <config-pin_schema>`): The pin you have ``RS`` (``04``) hooked up to.
 - **rw_pin** (*Optional*, :ref:`pin <config-pin_schema>`): Optionally set the pin you have ``R/W`` (``05``) hooked up to.
 You can also just permanently connect that pin to ``GND``.